 The British Library in London is currently hosting a special exhibition called West Africa: Word, Symbol, Song at the main St. Pancras site.
 This is a rich and fascinating celebration of the civilisation, history and art of the 340 million people living in the 17 countries of the region.
-The experience is structured around five themes, each focusing on a different dimension of West African culture.

 As soon as I walked in I could hear music and singing drifting up from deeper within the gallery, and I knew this was going to be special.
 A dazzling screen in the entrance area displayed a rapid, colourful overview of West African people and society, whetting my appetite for cultural discovery.
 It was clear that for the next couple of hours, I would be swept far from London.